Deus Ex: Invisible War Game Cover

 • “I found the locations to be rewarding to explore, and I just liked the overall set and character design.”

-• “The storyline and character development is still quite good, especially with the opportunity to travel to such nice places like Cairo and Trier.”
+• “The storyline and character development is still quite good, let alone that you would have to travel in such nice places, like Cairo and Trier.”

 • “Lackluster character development: while the game introduces a diverse cast of characters, their development is often superficial.”